SitizenFX/fivez/README.md

 ## 🔒 Security Notice

-SitizenFX / Sfx.re Limited takes the security of Vidlluc Engine and its services very seriously.
+SitizenFX / Sfx.re Limited takes the security of fivez Engine and its services very seriously.
 This includes both the framework itself and any multiplayer or online components.

 ### 🚫 Rockstar / Take-Two Boundary
-Vidlluc is an independent, proprietary project.
+fivez is an independent, proprietary project.
 Rockstar Games, Take-Two Interactive, or any affiliated entities are strictly forbidden from accessing, using, or engaging with this project.
 Any attempt by such entities to interfere with Vidlluc will be considered a violation of this license.

 ### Usage & Restrictions
-Vidlluc Engine is proprietary software.
+fivez Engine is proprietary software.
 You are allowed to use the framework, but not the source code.

 You are not permitted to: